 “This is fiction with the force of an avalanche.” —San Francisco Chronicle

-Joshua Ferris’s latest novel is To Rise Again at a Decent Hour.
+Joshua Ferris’s latest novel is To Rise Again at a Decent Hour, which was shortlisted for the 2014 Man Booker Prize and won the International Dylan Thomas Prize.
 He is also the author of the highly acclaimed debut novel, Then We Came to the End, which was a finalist for the National Book Award and received the 2007 PEN/Hemingway Award, and The Unnamed, his second novel.
 His fiction has appeared in The New Yorker, Granta, Tin House, The Guardian, The Iowa Review, and Best American Short Stories 2009.
 He attended the University of Iowa and the University of California, Irvine, and his nonfiction has appeared in the anthologies State by State and Heavy Rotation.

 TO RISE AGAIN AT A DECENT HOUR (2014)

 Ferris’s writing is so fresh and mordant—a comedian’s sense of timing mixed with a social critic’s knack for shaking the bushes—that he manages to tackle religion and technology without robbing his readers of the clever incidentals of a man who cleans mouths for a living. —Interview Magazine